Structure Constants in equivariant oriented cohomology of flag varieties: Structure constants in singular cohomology and K-theory

 \section{Structure constants in singular cohomology and K-theory}

-We can now recover formulas in \cite{GK19} of structure constants of Schubert classes for singular cohomology ($F=F_a$) and K-theory ($F=F_m$).
+We restrict our attention to $H_T^*(G/B)$ and $K_T(G/B)$ to recover formulas in \cite{GK19} of structure constants of Schubert classes for singular cohomology ($F=F_a$) and K-theory ($F=F_m$).
 We first simplify the coefficients $c^X_{I,I_w}$ and $c^Y_{I,I_w}$ in these two cases.
-Recall that, when the formal group law is $F=F_a$ or $F=F_m$, the braid relations are satisfied for $Z_\al=X_\al$ and $Z_i=Y_\al$.
+Recall that, when the formal group law is $F=F_a$ or $F=F_m$, the braid relations are satisfied for $Z_\al=X_\al$ and $Z_\al=Y_\al$.
+We consider the equivariant oriented cohomology together with either the additive or multiplicative formal group law, and restrict the coefficient ring to $S^a$ or $S^m$.

 \begin{lem} Let $J$ be a word in the Weyl group.
 As in Lemma~\ref{lem:Zcoeff}, define coefficients $c_{J,I_w}$ by

 \begin{enumerate} \item Let $F=F_a$.
 If $Z_\al=X_\al$ or $Z_\al=Y_\al$, then

 \item Let $F=F_m$.
 If $Z_\al=X_\al$ or $Z_\al=Y_\al$, then